Skip to content

 Photos can be reused, edited, or AI-generated

-AI-generated cosmetic-surgery before-and-afters are a real problem in 2026.
-Some directories have already had to remove uploaded results that turned out to be machine-generated.
+AI-generated cosmetic-surgery before-and-afters are a real problem in 2026, not a hypothetical one.
+Some directories have already had to pull uploaded results that turned out to be machine-generated.
 If a gallery doesn’t disclose its photo-consent and verification process, you have no way of knowing whether you’re looking at real outcomes from real patients.

-This is exactly why patients have moved their honest evaluations to Reddit and to private DMs.
-The platforms that should be the source of truth aren’t.
+This is exactly why the honest evaluations moved to Reddit and private DMs.
+The platforms that should be the source of truth aren’t — so patients stopped asking them.

 How RealAfters solves this

-We built RealAfters because we got tired of telling friends "ignore the gallery, just go check Reddit."
-Three things are different about how we show outcomes.
+We built RealAfters because we got tired of telling friends “ignore the gallery, just go check Reddit.”
+Real Afters, not ads — three things are structurally different about how we show outcomes.

 Every photo is verified